LUKIERAN/lukieran/README.md

 * **Try not to cover**
 * *W2I usually unless stated otherwise*
 * **Don't associate me with who I sit with.** *I'm usually alone most of the time.
 If I'm with someone, I'm probably not feeling well or for once being sociable.*
 * **I'm usually NV.** I'm sorry.
 I don't do well with socializing.
 Yes, I know this is a Social game.
 I just like making ponies.
-(My Style drastically Changed recently)
+(My Style drastically Changed recently.
+INSPOED FROM MIKALJI (I have Permission))
 * **English is poor**
 * *Github layout made by Mikalji*